How Warren Zevon Cut Loose on ‘Stand in the Fire’

 Zevon throws no small degree of spontaneity into the equation.
 He ad libs some new lyrics in “Werewolves of London” to take jabs at friends (“And he’s looking for James Taylor," “I saw Jackson Browne walking slow down the avenue / You know, his heart is perfect”) and, at the end of “Poor Poor Pitiful Me,” calls out his road manager and best friend George “Gorilla” Gruel: “Gorilla, get up and dance.
 Get up and dance or I’ll kill you.
 And I got the means!”

-Despite its standing among Zevon fans, Stand in the Fire wasn't released on CD when the rest of his catalog hit the format.
-Instead, it was delayed until 2007.
+Despite its standing among Zevon fans, Stand in the Fire didn't arrive on compact disc until 2007, long after the rest of his catalog hit the format.
 But it was worth the wait: Four additional songs from the shows (“Johnny Strikes Up the Band,” “Play It All Night Long” and solo piano renditions of “Frank and Jesse James” and “Hasten Down the Wind”) were added to the mix.